Streamlinelv/cartbounty/readme.txt

 The free version of our plugin allows collecting abandoned carts and you will be able to get in touch with your visitors manually.
 If you would like to [send your visitors automated abandoned cart recovery emails](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "send your visitors automated abandoned cart recovery emails") please take a look at our Pro version.

-= How does the Exit Intent work? =
+= How does the Exit Intent Technology work? =

 If a user tries to leave your shop with an abandoned cart, just before leaving, he will be presented with an additional form that will ask for his email address.
 Once it is entered (no need to submit the form), user's cart will be automatically captured.

 Exit Intent form will be displayed only to unregistered users once per hour.
 If the user enters his email address either in the Exit Intent form or in the Checkout form - Exit Intent will no longer be displayed upon leaving your shop.

 If you would like to test the visual appearance of the Exit Intent, please check the "Enable Test Mode" checkbox.
 Please note that only users with Admin rights will be able to see the Exit Intent during this stage and appearance limits will be removed.
 This means that it will be showed to the Admin each time he tries to leave the shop.

+In case you would like to enable Exit Intent Technology on mobile phones and tablets, please upgrade to [WooCommerce Live Checkout Field Capture Pro](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro") version.
+Mobile Exit Intent will be triggered on mobile devices once the page is quickly scrolled up or if the "Back" button is used.

 = How to change the content and image of the Exit Intent? =